z-n-huang/z-n-huang.github.io/_pages/about.md

 I am a linguist interested in understanding the relation between linguistic experience, sentence processing, and grammars and what that relation might mean for our theories of language and the mind.
 More specifically, I'm interested in questions like:
 1. How do children make use of what is spoken around them to figure out the rules of their native languages?
 1. How are adults apply these rules in production and comprehension?
-1. And what even are these rules, anyway?
-And what are the facts like for production and comprehension, anyway?
+1. But a more basic question: what are these rules?
+And what are the facts like for production and comprehension?

 On a day-to-day basis, I develop more precise descriptions of linguistic knowledge and behaviour (Question 3), often taking a cross-linguistic perspective and using formal experiments.
-Addressing Question 3 sets the stage for addressing Questions 1 and 2, via a combination of corpus analyses, computational models, and experiments.
+Addressing this question sets the stage for addressing Questions 1 and 2, which I tackle with a combination of corpus analyses, computational models, and experiments.

-Finally, as someone who grew up in a multilingual, code-switching environment, I am also interested in dialectal variation and language contact, such as Singapore English.
+Finally, as someone who grew up in a multilingual environment in Singapore, I am also interested in dialectal variation and language contact, especially Singapore English.

 Some specific topics that I have worked on:
-+ cross-linguistic differences in the syntax and meaning of attitude verbs, such as *think*, *want*, *know*, and how children might learn what the facts are for these verbs in their native languages.
++ cross-linguistic differences in the syntax and meaning of attitude verbs, such as "think", "want", "know", and how children might learn what the facts are for these verbs in their native languages.
 + the syntax, pragmatics, and psycholinguistics of long distance dependencies (e.g. wh-questions).
 + Singapore English and how certain aspects of its grammar might be traced (or not!) to adstrate languages like English, Chinese, and Malay varieties.

 Supervision and collaboration
 ======
 NUS is an exciting place for doing linguistics (especially languages of East and Southeast Asia), with [lab facilities, corpora](https://z-n-huang.github.io/nus-resources/), and a community of [like-minded faculty and students](https://fass.nus.edu.sg/elts/).
-Please get in touch if you are interested!
+Please get in touch if you are interested.

 Recent updates
 ======